Roopa-Insights/sql-data-warehouse-project/README.md

 The Gold Layer contains **business-ready data**.

-* Fact and dimension tables are created.
+* Data is organized into fact and dimension tables.
-* A Star Schema is used.
+* A **Star Schema** is used.
-* The data is prepared for reporting and analysis.
+* The tables are prepared for reporting and analysis.
-* SQL queries can be used to answer business questions.
+* Business questions can be answered easily using this layer.

 ### Data Architecture Diagram